 Start by setting clear goals, mapping use cases, and identifying stakeholders.
 Focus on usability, integrations, and early champions to drive adoption with your company intranet software.

-How long does an company intranet software rollout take?
+How long does an intranet rollout take?

-On average, corporate intranet software rollouts take 3–6 months depending on company size, integrations, and change management planning.
+On average, corporate intranet rollouts take 3–6 months depending on company size, integrations, and change management planning.
 Large enterprise projects may take 9–12 months.

 How can corporate intranet software improve productivity?